Swastik-Chakravorty/100-days-of-code/log.md

 **Thoughts**: Well, today I could do journaling, 3 minitues of meditation, weist-shoulder exercise, 5 minitues pranayam, drank more than 3 Ltrs water.
 But couldn't read book, couldn't go for walking.
 Today, I realized, I need to put in extra time and effort to see results promptly and create habits that last.

 **Link(s) to work**: [Fastest horse puzzle in C++](https://github.com/Swastik-Chakravorty/Learning_CPP/blob/master/Arrays/fastest_3Horses.cpp)

+### Day 11: Monday, May 8, 2023

+**Today's Progress**: Solved 5 patterns problems in C++

+**Thoughts**: Well, It was our marriage anniversary today.
+So, couldn't do anything extra productive, did fun and tour whole day.
+Today I learned, "Celebrate and live fully every moment of life, because it is decreasing every moment".

+**Link(s) to work**: [Patterns Problems in C++](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/Patterns)